junosuarez/aoc2019/readme.md

 Ahh, here's where it gets trickier- they take multiple inputs.
 Lemme see what I can do- might have to fake it.

 I refactored the computer by introducing a Status wrapper enum for AwaitingInput or Halted.
 Next, I need to propagate this into the calculate function so that it can return AwaitingInput instead of panicing when it is starved for input.
 This makes calling Intcode.run re-entrant, which should give me the level of concurrency I need - single threaded so no actual parallelism, but with the various memory spaces running concurrent with each other in a strict sense, synchronized by i/o.

+For part 2, I needed a queue rather than a stack for traversing my infinite feedback loop- so I found https://doc.rust-lang.org/std/collections/struct.VecDeque.html and it worked a treat.

+Today I also had my first experience implementing a wrapper enum like the builtin `Some(x)` and it was okay, but I'm not convinced I'm at the right design vs an anonymous tuple.
+I also had my first big chunk of refactoring, and, while very manual, it worked okay - I was able to make the changes I want and keep my code compiling and my old tests green.

+## Day 8